• Skip to main content

 13. Zip Up Hoodie:

-One of the most practical and stylish winter-wear is a zip-up hoodie.
-Even though jackets traditionally didn’t have hoods, but the modern take on sweatshirts is the hooded jacket with a zipper.
+One of the most practical and stylish winter wear is a zip-up hoodie.
+Even though jackets traditionally didn’t have hoods, the modern take on sweatshirts is the hooded jacket with a zipper.
 A Zip-Up Hoodie is the best option for casual outerwear in autumn and spring.

 14. Denim Jacket:

-A denim jacket has risen up to such fame that it has become a must in everyone’s collection.
+A denim jacket has risen to such fame that it has become a must in everyone’s collection.
 Denim is a versatile fabric, and a jacket made out of it pairs well with almost every casual outfit.
 Denim jackets can elevate the appeal of a summer dress.
-A simple outfit like a white crew-neck T-shirt and a pair of jeans can become very smart by adding on a denim jacket.
-If you don’t already possess a denim jacket, then probably it is time to invest in your wardrobe.
+A simple outfit like a white crew-neck T-shirt and jeans can become very smart by adding on a denim jacket.
+If you don’t already possess a denim jacket, it is probably time to invest in your wardrobe.

 15. Parka Jackets:

-The Parka Jackets are basically a type of water-resistant hooded coat outlined with fur or faux, and it is also popularly called Anorak Coat.
+The Parka Jackets are basically water-resistant hooded coat outlined with fur or faux, and it is also popularly called Anorak Coat.
 Originally this garment was made using sealskin or caribou and was invented by the Caribou Inuit.
-But now the Parka Jacket has been modernized and synthetically made for animal cruelty-free versions.
+But now, the Parka Jacket has been modernized and synthetically made for animal cruelty-free versions.

 16. Puffer Jacket:

 Welcome a harsh cold winter in style by opting for Puffer Jackets.
-Common characteristics of this type of jacket are an outer nylon or polyester layer with quills and padding, filled with down feathers for insulation.
-Since the stitches give the jacket a puffy look, hence it is called a Puffer Jacket.
+Common characteristics of this type of jacket are an outer nylon or polyester layer with quills and padding, filled with down feathers for insulation with either duck or geese feathers.
+Since the stitches give the jacket a puffy look, hence it is called a Puffer Jacket and sometimes a fluffy jacket.

 17. Cardigan:

-Cardigan is very common outerwear that we have all come across and probably own as well.
-Cardigan is a warm, open front garment, modelled after the wool knitted waistcoats worn by British Generals during wars.
+A cardigan is a very common outerwear that we have all come across and probably own as well.
+Cardigan is a warm, open-front garment, modelled after the wool knitted waistcoats worn by British Generals during wars.
 A modern take on the cardigan is the ‘Pullover’ variation that does not have an open front.

 18. Cape Jacket:

-Cape Jackets are sleeveless outer garments that are connected at the neck and drape the wearer’s back, arms and a little of the chest.
-Originally, horse riders wore Cape Jackets for the fabric that draped the rider’s clothes protected it from the mud and dirt that the horse might have kicked up.
-At present, even though the purpose of wearing Cape Jackets have differed, still it is considered to be very functional and fashionable winter wear.
+Cape Jackets are sleeveless outer garments that are connected at the neck and drape the wearer’s back, arms, and a little of the chest.
+Originally, horse riders wore Cape Jackets for the fabric draping the rider’s clothes to protect them from the mud and dirt the horse might have kicked up.
+Even though wearing Cape Jackets has differed, it is still considered very functional and fashionable winter wear.

 19. Poncho: